vacp2p/roadmap/content/acz/ift/2025q1-think-tank.md

 * Present the significant cryptographic findings on the [VAC forum](https://forum.vac.dev/) to initiate discussions and contribute to the benefit of the ecosystem.

+### Additional Info

+This commitment has been rescheduled from 2024Q4 to 2025Q1 since we need higher quality of the cryptography think tank, also maintain the ZK think tank with the latest improvements.

 ## Task List